scipipe/scipipe/README.md

 ## Known limitations

 - There is not yet a really comprehensive audit log generation.
 It is being worked on currently.
-- There is as of yet no streaming support, but we have ideas and plans for how to implement that shortly.
 - There is not yet support for the [Common Workflow Language](http://common-workflow-language.github.io), but that is also something that we plan to support in the future.

 ## Connection to flow-based programming